 Cymreig Sounds of Music was a multilingual production providing multiple opportunities for high quality arts experiences.
 The project was an adaptation of the Sound of Music, re-told from a Welsh perspective.
-It developed out of an extensive research period, followed by a series of intensive auditions – beginning in January 2017, workshops & rehearsals.
+It developed out of an extensive research period with secondary pupils from Ysgol Hen Felin.
+This was followed by a series of intensive auditions, workshops and rehearsals.

 It effortlessly included participants and the wider school & college communities through the creation of multimedia clips, musical theatre performances and props/set design.
 College students from Coleg Y Cymoedd also had opportunities to choreograph dances & direct individual scenes.